-If you live in King William, Lavaca, or surrounding neighborhoods, please contact The Cannoli Fund or call 380-5745 to arrange to borrow one or more easy-to-use humane traps.
-Juveniles weighing at least two pounds can be spayed or neutered.
-Cats can reproduce when they are as young as five months old.
-We can get you appointments, often within a few days, to have the cats T-N-Red (Trap, Neuter, Return).
+If you live in King William, Lavaca, or surrounding neighborhoods, please contact The Cannoli Fund or call 380-5745 to arrange to borrow an easy-to-use humane trap.
+Juvenile cats weighing at least two pounds can be spayed or neutered.
+Cats can reproduce when they are as young as five months old!
+We can get appointments often within a few days to have the cats T-N-Red (Trap, Neuter, Return).
+Cats are vaccinated, their left ear is “tipped” to mark them as sterilized, receive flea meds or wound treatment as needed, and they are returned to their outdoor homes, unable to reproduce.

-Small kittens can be trapped or caught by throwing a towel over them and then scooping them up.
-A mother will bring them to her food source when they’re about four or five weeks old, which allows a few weeks to get them off the streets and into a loving home before they can no longer be socialized to people.
+Catch small kittens when they’re at least five weeks old and can eat dry food.
+Tossing a towel over them and gently scooping them up should work with any you can’t pick up easily.
+A mother will bring her kittens to her food source when they’re about four or five weeks old, which allows a few weeks to socialize them.

-1. Don’t feed the cats within 8-10 hours of when you plan to set a trap.
+1. Don’t feed the cats within 8-10 hours of when you plan to trap.
 Tuna, preferably in oil, makes an especially tempting bait.
 Many cats can also be trapped using wet cat food, the cheaper and the more smelly, the better.
+Other options include sardines and strong catnip to lure cats to the trap area.

 2. Line the inside bottom of the humane trap with newspaper or a single ply piece of corrugated cardboard.